 Energy-saving state 2: the UE only transmits/receives a particular set of signal/channel

-gNB sleep mode indication may include monitoring occasion for the next BS state indication.
+gNB sleep mode indication may include monitoring occasion for the next gNB state indication.

 If gNB enters into sleep mode, the UE doesn’t transmit/receive any signal/channel or only transmits/receives a particular set of signal/channel.